oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 #### kOps

 For [kOps](https://kops.sigs.k8s.io/), create a cluster with the required config.
-For example, below will create a cluster in AWS.
+For example, the code below will create a cluster in AWS.

 ```bash
 kops create cluster \